lucamouchel/Logical-Fallacies/README.md

 # A Logical Fallacy-Informed Framework for Argument Generation

-This repository is the official implementation of the paper entitled "_A Logical Fallacy-Informed Framework for Argument Generation_", by [...] <!-- Luca Mouchel, Debjit Paul, Shaobo Cui, Robert West, Antoine Bosselut and Boi Faltings. -->
+This repository is the official implementation of the paper entitled "_A Logical Fallacy-Informed Framework for Argument Generation_", by Luca Mouchel, Debjit Paul, Shaobo Cui, Robert West, Antoine Bosselut and Boi Faltings, to be published at __NAACL 2025__.

 The pipeline supports any **causal** and **sequence-to-sequence** models from HuggingFace and consists of the following stages:
 - Data Collection with ChatGPT